PrestaShop/prestashop.github.io/news/_posts/2015-12-02-prestashop-1-7-and-symfony.md

 There is no deeper integration of the framework for now: the object model and tools (notably those used by the modules) are still here.
 Only hooks called for the pages that have been switched (Products and Modules in 1.7, some others in later versions) will have to be adapted, because the interface will have changed, and the hooks' parameters will have evolved a bit.

-### Will you switch from Smarty to Twig?
+### Will we switch from Smarty to Twig?

-Twig is Symfony's templating language.
-It will be used for all pages that are rewritten to use Symfony (Product page and Modules page), but NOT for the global interface (menu, header, etc.) nor the non-rewritten pages, which will still use Smarty.
+[Twig](http://twig.sensiolabs.org/) is Symfony's templating language.
+In version 1.7, it will be used for all pages that are rewritten to use Symfony (Product page and Modules page), but NOT for the global interface (menu, header, etc.) nor the non-rewritten pages, which will still use Smarty.
+The two templating engines will be available, side by side, during the transition phase.

+Later versions of PrestaShop will have more back office pages rewritten to use Symfony, and thus using Twig.
+Eventually, the whole back office is expected to be use Twig.

-### Will my modules still work?
+### Will the 1.6 modules still work?

 In PrestaShop 1.7, Symfony will only be used for back office-specific features.
 Consequently, the only impacts on the 1.7, for contributors and developers, will be limited to an adaptation of hooks on the Products and Modules page.
 Modules targeting the other pages should not need to be adapted.

-Module developers won't need to develop in Symfony for now: the module API remains mostly the same, and Smarty is still used in non-switched pages.
+Module developers won't need to develop in Symfony for now: the module API remains mostly the same, and Smarty is still used in non-rewritten pages.
+It _will_ be necessary to use Symfony's Twig templating engine for modules that target the rewritten pages, but the core code of the module should remain the same.

+For the Product page in particular, we intend to have a switch button that will allow merchants to switch between the Legacy/Smarty version and the Symfony/Twig version.
+This is still being worked out, but it would allow the 1.6 modules which target that page to still work in 1.7, Smarty and all.
+That would give more time to developers to adapt their 1.6 modules.

-### Will my themes still work?
+### Will the 1.6 themes still work?

 PrestaShop 1.7 introduces a rethinking of the way themes work.
-This is not tied to new architecture nor Symfony but to [the new Starter Theme](http://build.prestashop.com/news/starter-theme-kickoff/) and the best practices it follows.
+This is not tied to new architecture nor to Symfony, but to [the new Starter Theme](http://build.prestashop.com/news/starter-theme-kickoff/) and the best practices it follows.

 Consequently, there's a high chance 1.6 themes will NOT work on 1.7.

+### What about...?

+Have more questions about the new architecture or anything related to PrestaShop 1.7?
+We have created [a dedicated forum for that](https://www.prestashop.com/forums/forum/273-170x-in-development/).
+See you there!